yousef-awad/copilot-more-automated/README.md

 The exposed models aren't limited to coding tasks—you can connect any AI client and customize parameters like temperature, context window length, and more.

+# Ethical Use
+- Respect the GitHub Copilot terms of service.
+- Minimize the use of the models for non-coding purposes.
+- Be mindful of the risk of being banned by GitHub Copilot for misuse.

 ## 🏃‍♂️ How to Run

 1. Get the refresh token

    A refresh token is used to get the access token.
 This token should never be shared with anyone :).
 You can get the refresh token by following the steps below:

     - Run the following command and note down the returned `device_code` and `user_code`.:

     ```bash
+    # 01ab8ac9400c4e429b23 is the client_id for the VS Code
     curl https://github.com/login/device/code -X POST -d 'client_id=01ab8ac9400c4e429b23&scope=user:email'
     ```